Karen Showalter | Chief Maker

 Vanessa Faloye | Chief Trainer

-Vanessa is a trainer-facilitator and curriculum developer in social impact education.
-She works with AMP in designing and delivering the social justice workshops for Global Scholar as well as online trainings for young and emerging leaders all year round, all around the world.
-Her curricula span anti-oppression; systems thinking; and active citizenship as ways to educate and inspire systems-level social change.
-In her non-existent spare time, she also does some motivational speaking and blogging on topics relating to social innovation.
+Vanessa is a trainer-facilitator, curriculum developer, and project coordinator in social impact education.
+She works with AMP in designing and delivering the AMP Action Lab as part of Global Scholar and AMPlifier virtual trainings for young and emerging leaders all year round, all around the world.
+Her curricula span anti-oppression; systems thinking; and social action as ways to educate and inspire systems-level social change.
+In her non-existent spare time, she also does some motivational speaking and blogging on topics relating to social justice.
 Vanessa has a double honors bachelors degree in International Relations and Spanish and a post-graduate certificate in Social Enterprise and Innovation.
 She is really passionate about traveling, reading, and Spanish.

 Katherine Tek, Global Scholar 2017 Program Coordinator